-Unlike other household bugs eg, bed bugs, fleas, mosquitos, dust mites do not bite.
+Unlike other household bugs, eg. bed bugs, fleas, mosquitoes, dust mites do not bite.
 It’s not the dust mite that causes the health problems but the secretions and faeces they shed that can trigger allergic symptoms in susceptible people.

 It doesn’t matter how clean your house is it is impossible to destroy your entire dust mite population, but you can dramatically reduce their numbers by following a few procedures.
 It is important to remember that the droppings of dead dust mites continue to provoke allergic reactions.
 You must not only reduce your dust mite population, but also take steps to remove their dead bodies and faeces from your home.

 Vacuum weekly, the use of a hepper filter vacuum is important to reduce the dust omitted from the vacuum cleaner.
 Encase your mattress, pillows and doonas with good quality encasements.
 This is very important for asthma and allergy sufferers as your beds are like a big bellows, every time you move on your bed a puff of dust is thrown up entering your nose and eyes causing irritations.
 Encasements are waterproof thus not allowing moisture, allergens and dust mites to contaminate your bedding.

 Where practical, remove carpets and rugs, bare boards and tiled floors are preferable as they can be damp mopped or cleaned with electrostatic cloths.
 The use of steam vac machines is extremely good as it takes away the use of toxic chemicals which can cause allergic reactions.